 The Cuban Government is quite adamant at protecting its citizens from mosquito-borne diseases.
 Fumigation is both frequent, and quite irritating, most especially if you have respiratory problems, so keep that in mind when packing your medication.

 Cases of dengue fever and cholera have also been reported in the country, so take particular precaution in avoiding mosquito bites and consuming only bottled water.
 We also suggest you visit your doctor up to 6 weeks before your trip, to get any and all vaccines which are recommended in your country of residence.
-It may also be wise to check vaccine requirements as stated by your travel insurance policy.
+According to the Money Expert insurance consutants, it may also be wise to check vaccine requirements as stated by your travel insurance policy.
 Even though your government may not recommend you get any, your insurance company could, so best to check that before you run the risk of traveling unawares.

 The most common cases of trouble in Cuba derive from what we affectionately call ‘The Havana Hurricane’ (aka Traveller’s Diarrhoea).
 A dodgy belly is very common among visitors, due to the change in climate, food, the somewhat dubious hygiene levels in many street side stalls, and the obscene amount of black and red beans ubiquitous with every meal.
 Be wary of where and what you eat and, when in doubt, pick high-end restaurants and resorts, although even this won’t necessarily mitigate all belly-bug risks.
 Practice very high level of personal hygiene (wash those hands!) and you’ll also help avoid this most unsavoury souvenir.